 How important is choosing the right transportation partner?

-Choosing the right carrier is another important thing to consider when planning your cross-border shipment.
+Choosing the right carrier is another important aspect to consider when planning your cross-border shipment.
 You will want to choose a transportation provider who has proven experience transporting cross-border freight.
 It’s important for you to choose a carrier who has keen attention to detail and ample experience.

 Cross-border shipping can be a complex process, but with the right documentation and licensed professionals, it can be a lot easier.
 For more information on importing into Canada, read this blog post.